1alessandro1/HP-Prodesk-600-G1-SFF-macOS/README.md

 - DVMT GFX total mem: `setup_var 0x234 0x3` [MAX]
 - EHCI Hand-off: `setup_var 0x2 0x1` [Enabled]

-Unfortunately I was not able to unlock the `DVMT Pre-Allocated` (offset `0x233`) in order to increse it from `32MB` to someting higher like `64MB` or `128MB` as discussed [here](https://github.com/acidanthera/bugtracker/issues/1585) so the max achievable resolution is QHD, 2560x1440 with the iGPU under macOS, but in Linux/Windows everythig is correct even at 3840x2160
+Unfortunately I was not able to unlock the `DVMT Pre-Allocated` (offset `0x233`) in order to increse it from `32MB` to someting higher like `64MB` or `128MB` as discussed [here](https://github.com/acidanthera/bugtracker/issues/1585) so the max achievable resolution is *QHD*, `2560x1440` with the iGPU under macOS, but in Linux/Windows everythig is correct even at `3840x2160`

 **Note**: if you don't apply the correct BIOS settings, you won't be able to boot.